Lay Reviewers in Science and Research

 Become a lay reviewer and impact AHA science

-The lay stakeholder is a volunteer who is not formally training as a scientist, who possesses a strong interest in advancing cardiovascular, cerebrovascular and brain health research, with a focus on overall health and well-being across the lifespan.
+The lay patient advocate is a volunteer not formally trained as a scientist who possesses a strong interest in advancing cardiovascular, cerebrovascular and brain health research, with a focus on overall health and well-being across the lifespan.
 Those interested might have intimate experience as a survivor, family member, caregiver, or advocate.

 Want to join us?